TheCyberDefenseGuy/guest-network-security-design/docs/05-dns-design-split-horizon-and-exposure.md

 ### Key Rule for Guest Networks:

-> Guest DNS should answer only what is absolutely required — nothing more.
+> Guest DNS should answer only what is absolutely required, nothing more.

 Treat split-horizon DNS as a **temporary, tightly scoped exception**, not a standard design pattern, in untrusted wireless environments.